 We are committed to creating a learning environment where you are safe to learn through individual exploration and collaboration with others.
-You are encouraged to question and examine your approach, push your creative boundaries and test new ideas.
-Peer sharing, debate and discussion, studio critiques, peer review and tutor feedback provide you with the opportunity to give and receive constructive criticism.
-The aim is to develop your resilience, ability to 'pitch' concepts and capacity to respond to feedback with confidence.
-The purpose is to prepare you to take your place within the global fashion industry and ensure you have the awareness, knowledge, skills and confidence to succeed.
+You are encouraged to question and examine your approach, push your strategic ideas and develop innovative new business concepts.
+Peer sharing, debate and discussion and tutor feedback provide you with the opportunity to give and receive constructive criticism.
+We are committed to creating an inclusive learning environment that emphasises equality, and champions diversity through all aspects of the course.